Paying for care

 Can I refuse to have a financial assessment?

-If you don’t want a financial assessment you’ll be classed as a self-funder (see below).
+If you don’t want a financial assessment you’ll be classed as a self-funder (see above).
 We’ll write to you to explain the charges.

 Methods of payment